From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With Misinformation During a Health Crisis: Background and Related Work

 The spread of misinformation during health crises is particularly severe, as it can directly harm human health and even cost lives \cite{chen_combating_2022}.
-Throughout the COVID-19 pandemic, a significant volume of misinformation regarding a wide variety of COVID-19 related topics has circulated widely on social media platforms.
-For example, the widespread COVID-19 vaccine misinformation reduces users' beliefs in its effectiveness, impeding the fight against the spread of COVID-19 \cite{enders_relationship_2022,loomba_measuring_2021,pierri_online_2022}.
+Throughout the COVID-19 pandemic, misinformation on a wide variety of COVID-19 related topics has circulated widely on social media platforms.
+For example, the widespread misinformation on the COVID-19 vaccine reduces users' beliefs in its effectiveness, impeding the fight against the spread of COVID-19 \cite{enders_relationship_2022,loomba_measuring_2021,pierri_online_2022}.
 A global survey has revealed that a substantial part of people consider COVID-19 misinformation as highly reliable \cite{roozenbeek_susceptibility_2020}.
-Understanding how misinformation spreads and engages users during such public events and crises is crucial for developing effective intervention strategies for emergency management.
+Understanding how misinformation spreads and attracts users during such public events and crises is crucial for developing effective intervention strategies for emergency management.